Instagram can be a great marketing tool for you.

 The type of post should help spur the audience to feel something and the sequence of interactions should cause your audience to predictably respond to you.

-A Guide to Social Media Pillars for an Interior Design Business
+First Step to finding Your Social Media Pillars for an Interior Design Business

 Start by following your competitors and other interior design businesses.
 There are a few helpful Tiktok search operators that will help you find users to follow based on their profile names, such as “interior design” or “interior designer.”
 You can also search for related hashtags such as #interiordesign or #homedecor.